bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Next, let&apos;'s talk about targets, all right?
+Next, let&apos;s talk about targets, all right?
 Anchors can take a different target attribute as well.
-We&apos;'ve got the source, let&apos;'s add anchor or target.
+We&apos;ve got the source, let&apos;s add anchor or target.
 So you might have target equals **self**.
 This is kind of the default action.
-This is going to happen if you don&apos;'t put anything at all.
-If you don&apos;'t even include target, and what it means is when you click on a link, open up in the same tab or window that you&apos;'re looking at right now.
+This is going to happen if you don&apos;t put anything at all.
+If you don&apos;t even include target, and what it means is when you click on a link, open up in the same tab or window that you&apos;re looking at right now.

 If you put target equals **blank**.
-You&apos;'re going to leave the current page that you&apos;'re in exactly the same, and open up a new tab or window for where you want the new page to be opened.
+You&apos;re going to leave the current page that you&apos;re in exactly the same, and open up a new tab or window for where you want the new page to be opened.
 Now this has its upside and downside.
-The upside is that your site is still open in someone&apos;'s window.
-The downside is that many people don&apos;'t like it when it keeps adding on and adding on, and as they progress through your page, you&apos;'re making them open more and more tabs.
+The upside is that your site is still open in someone&apos;s window.
+The downside is that many people don&apos;t like it when it keeps adding on and adding on, and as they progress through your page, you&apos;re making them open more and more tabs.

-There are two other options that we&apos;'re not going to really talk about here, but you can see them in the reading, and those are **top** and **parent**, and that deals with if you&apos;'re really getting into the idea of having multiple windows, frames, etc. open.
+There are two other options that we&apos;re not going to really talk about here, but you can see them in the reading, and those are **top** and **parent**, and that deals with if you&apos;re really getting into the idea of having multiple windows, frames, etc. open.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->